-In pursuit races, the slowest class of boat starts first and the faster classes of boats start later and attempt to catch and overtake the slower boats before the end of the race time.
+In pursuit races, the slowest class of boat starts first and the faster class of boats attempt to catch and overtake before the end of the race time.

-As this type of race has different start times for each class of boat, the finish time is fixed and this cannot be altered.
-If you need to delay a race, use the appropriate Pursuit Race Start Time sheet for a later finish time.
+As this type of races has a number of start times, the finish time is fixed and this cannot be altered.
+If you need to postpone a race, use the appropriate calculated times sheets for a later start.